 Notable features:

-- Ankle ventilation channels
+- Mesh ventilation channels

 Pros: